docker/cli/docs/reference/commandline/stack_ps.md

 ### <a name="quiet"></a> Only display task IDs (-q, --quiet)

 The `-q ` or `--quiet` option only shows IDs of the tasks in the stack.
-This example outputs all task IDs of the "voting" stack;
+This example outputs all task IDs of the `voting` stack:

 ```console
 $ docker stack ps -q voting